michaelbruce/arch-configuration/README.md

   - [x] include a post install collection of steps that can be rerun to keep packages up to date/install clean etc

+# Design Decisions

+- UEFI is assumed as chipsets with BIOS are being phased out.

 # TODO

 - gimp settings are not saved currently (I don't do any configuration)